danyspin97/danyspin97-site/content/blog/termish_malloc.md

 test them out.
 Also, fellow users will add these packages in _Gentoo_ and _Sabotage_.
 I bet that the _AUR_ already have them all.

-Please, feel free to comment and to propose apps on _Mastodon_ and _Reddit_, where all the articles will be posted.
+Please, feel free to comment and propose apps on _Mastodon_ and _Reddit_, where all the articles will be posted.

 In the meanwhile...take this nyancat.